pavondunbar/Stablecoin-Infrastructure/README.md

 ---

-*Built by Pavon Dunbar — Modeled on JPMorgan Kinexys (JPM Coin), PayPal PYUSD, and the Regulated Liability Network (RLN)*
+*Built with ❤️ by Pavon Dunbar — Modeled on JPMorgan Kinexys (JPM Coin), PayPal PYUSD, and the Regulated Liability Network (RLN)*